ChandrashekharChinta/MusicApp_Kotlin/README.md

 ﻿# MusicApp_Kotlin
- # Music App UI Design
+ # Music App Using Kotlin

 This project is a music app UI design implemented in Kotlin using Jetpack Compose.
 It features various screens, icons, and components for creating an engaging music app experience.